A-Ravioli/LSTM-for-Apple-Stock-Predictions/README.md

 # Recurrent-Neural-Network-for-Apple-Stock-Price-Prediction
-Leveraging Long Short Term Memory and Recurrent Neural Networks to predict Apple stock prices
+Leveraging Long Short Term Memory and Recurrent Neural Networks to predict Apple stock prices with an accuracy of 98.3%